ansible-collections/dellemc.os10/roles/os10_fabric_summary/README.md

         }
     ]

-(c) Copyright 2020 Dell Inc. or its subsidiaries.
-All Rights Reserved.
+(c) 2017-2020 Dell Inc. or its subsidiaries.
+All rights reserved.